-Figure 8. (a)-(c) Azimuthal distributions of SNR and (d)-(f) path number for the selected measurements at 16 period sec, segregated among PASSCAL stations (left), among Chinese stations (middle), and among all stations (right), respectively. (a)-(c) Each line represents either a positive or a negative component of a cross-correlation and points in the direction from which the energy arrives (i.e., it points to the source location).
-Each line's length is proportional to the SNR, which is indicated by the concentric circles with the scale shown in the right corner of each of the diagram. (d)-(f) Each bar represents the number of paths calculated within each 10° azimuthal bin and its number is indicated by the concentric circles with the scale shown in the right corner of each of the right corner of each of the diagram.
+Figure 8. (a)-(c) Azimuthal distributions of SNR and (d)-(f) number of selected measurements at 16 sec period, segregated among PASSCAL stations (left), Chinese stations (middle), and all stations (right), respectively. (a)-(c) Each line represents either a positive or a negative component of a cross-correlation and points in the direction from which the energy arrives (i.e., it points to the source location).
+Each line's length is proportional to the SNR, which is indicated by the concentric circles with the scale shown in the right corner of each of the diagram. (d)-(f) Each bar represents the number of selected paths calculated within each 10° azimuthal bin and its number is indicated by the concentric circles with the scale shown in the right corner of each of the diagram.

 Both azimuth and back-azimuth are plotted in these diagrams.

-Figure 9. (a) Ray paths between stations EMS and GS09 (red) and between stations D25 and MNI (blue). (b) 5-50 s band-pass filtered symmetric-component cross-correlations for the station pairs EMS-GS09 and D25-MNI. (c) The measured Rayleigh wave phase velocity dispersion curves based on the cross-correlations shown in (b).
+Figure 9. (a) Ray paths between stations EMS and GS09 (red) and between stations D25 and MNI (blue). (b) 5-50 sec band-pass filtered symmetric-component cross-correlations for the station pairs EMS-GS09 and D25-MNI. (c) The measured Rayleigh wave phase velocity dispersion curves based on the cross-correlations shown in (b).
 The red curve is for the station pair EMS-GS09 and the blue curve for the station pair D25-MNI.